JavaGT/wearetheuniversity.org/source/blog/2011/10/06/staff-say-they-will-defend-uc-for-cantabrians.md

 attract people to this unique opportunity to get new skills when jobs will be plentiful – in a great project.
-Too much of the work will go to skilled workers from overseas rather than developing our own skills." </p>
+Too much of the work will go to skilled workers from overseas rather than developing our own skills."<p>

 <p><b>Academics disagree on
 Freedom Day </b></p>